How To Pass a Background Check: Follow These 4 Easy Steps

 The first thing to understand about how to pass a background check is that background checks do not operate on a true pass/fail basis.
 Per the Equal Employment Opportunity Commission (EEOC),26 employers must consider each job application on a case-by-case basis and determine how background check findings bear upon the work in question.
 Therefore, while a third-party background check company may generate pass/fail criteria for various areas of the report, the overall report will be sent to the employer (customer/client) for review.

 Thus, after ascertaining the accuracy of the background check, determining the type of background check, getting up to speed on state background check laws, and finding out what shows up on a background check, the real question is how to gain the employer’s trust and good opinion.
-To do this, an individual needs an understanding of the job in question, an understanding of company values and policies, and a thoughtful way to address any adverse information which surfaces during the pre-hiring process.
+To do this, an individual needs an understanding of the job in question, an understanding of company values and policies, and a thoughtful way to address any adverse information that surfaces during the pre-hiring process.

 It is unlikely that an employment candidate will have many opportunities to impress an employer prior to undergoing a background check, so it is of utmost importance that an applicant is open and candid during the application and interview process.
 Employers and employees alike report that honesty is one of the most important factors in deciding hiring outcomes.
 An employer is likely to view a criminal history differently when they are prepared for it and understand the circumstances surrounding it.7

-How To Pass A Rental Background Check
+How To Pass a Rental Background Check

 Many unfortunate individuals have found themselves limited when seeking housing or business rental property because of past criminal records, rental history, or credit reports.2 Is there a way to offset these negative marks for a background screening?
 Yes, there is.